arya-analytics/delta/docs/rfc/220716-ontology.md

 ## Providers

-If the ontology's DAG only stores references, where do we actually get resources from.
+If the ontology's DAG only stores references, where do we actually get resources?
 This is where a provider comes in.
-A provider for a particular resource type serves as a gateway to the underlying service where the concrete resource is defined.
+A provider for a particular resource type serves as a gateway to the underlying service where the resource is stored.

 The MVP interface for a provider is decidedly simple: